 How Can You Benefit From Using ACH Withdrawals?

 ACH withdrawals are a modern payment method that can be useful to both businesses and consumers.
 This approach to transferring funds offers benefits over other payment methods like checks and credit cards, and it’s supported by most major banks.
-Explore what makes ACH withdrawals convenient and why you might benefit from using this payment method moving forward.
+Explore the meaning of ACH withdrawals, what makes them convenient, and why you might benefit from using this payment method moving forward.

 What Is an ACH Withdrawal?

-An ACH withdrawal transfers funds electronically through the Automated Clearing House (ACH) network.
+An ACH withdrawal is an electronic transfer of funds through the Automated Clearing House (ACH) network.
 The ACH network acts as an intermediary between two financial institutions involved in the transaction.
-There are two parties that participate in ACH withdrawals—the Originating Depository Financial Institute (ODFI) and Receiving Depository Financial Institute (RDFI).
+There are two parties that participate in ACH withdrawals—the Originating Depository Financial Institute (ODFI) and the Receiving Depository Financial Institute (RDFI).

 In any type of ACH transaction, the ODFI is the account that initiates the transaction.
-In the case of an ACH withdrawal, the ODFI requests funds from the RDFI.
+In the case of an ACH withdrawal, the ODFI initiates the transaction by requesting funds from the RDFI.
 For example, a gym might request a monthly ACH withdrawal from every member to cover their membership fees.

 How Does an ACH Withdrawal Work?